wooong210/swpp202001/README.md

 NOTE 2: N in `polygon` is not larger than 100. input5.txt's answer was incorrect and fixed (thanks to Jeyeon Si).
 Block names in `unreachable`'s inputs are always lower-case alphabets.

 - Apr.
 13th: Check the [issue](https://github.com/snu-sf-class/swpp202001/issues/3) for making up project teams.

+- Apr.
+14th: Assignment 4 is announced.
+Deadline is Apr.
+21th, midnight.